Showing posts with label Ivy Green. Show all posts

 WATER

-It had doll carriage, a child rocker, larger rocker, chest, small doll bed, and the picture inside a bowl and a kerosene lamp.
-In the bedroom, it has a four-poster bed, baby bed, fireplace, another rocker, and a fireplace.
+It had a doll carriage, a child rocker, a larger rocker, a chest, a small doll bed, a picture inside a bowl, and a kerosene lamp.
+In the bedroom, it features a four-poster bed, a baby bed, a fireplace, another rocker, and a fireplace.

 Ivy Green

-My dad had gotten an old trunk from the Keller estate when I was just a small girl, inside of the trunk was a fairytale book, which I read from cover to cover and was lost when we moved to Florence.
+My dad had gotten an old trunk from the Keller estate when I was just a small girl.
+Inside the trunk was a fairytale book, which I read from cover to cover, and I lost it when we moved to Florence.

-We walked across the street to the Tuscumbia Art Museum where we viewed nine, twelve foot Christmas trees that were decorated by different groups, to capture the season.
+We walked across the street to the Tuscumbia Art Museum, where we viewed nine twelve-foot Christmas trees decorated by different groups to capture the season.

-Delta goes green by the Delta Sigma Theta: their theme was white Angles.
+Delta goes green by the Delta Sigma Theta; their theme was 'White Angels.'

-The Christmas tree is Celebrating 100 years of 4-H: decorated by the 4-H Colbert and Franklin Counties.
+The Christmas tree is celebrating 100 years of 4-H: decorated by the 4-H of Colbert and Franklin Counties.

-Their tree was decorated with several of the 4-h emblems, and their theme color was green with a green skirt and white button up top shirt from the 1950s.
+Their tree was decorated with several 4-H emblems, and their theme color was green, complemented by a green skirt and a white button-up shirt from the 1950s.

 Just Beachy by Pam Wright: